Shipeasy

 A note on vanilla JS

-Every ShipEasy SDK API works from plain JavaScript.
-You can drop the SDK into a plain <script> tag, an Astro island, an HTMX page, or a vanilla TS app, and every primitive — gates, configs, experiments, i18n — works without any framework.
+Every Shipeasy SDK API works from plain JavaScript.
+You can drop the SDK into a plain <script> tag, an Astro island, an HTMX page, or a vanilla TS app, and every primitive — feature flags, configs, experiments, i18n — works without any framework.

 React Native & mobile